A criminal record creates lifetime barriers for people trying to move forward with their lives, meet basic needs, and thrive in their chosen field.

-With technology and people-centered design, automatic record clearance helps put people with criminal records and their families first—and is more efficient for states.
-Our services for states include technical evaluation, guidance on data infrastructure, support for bulk data processing, qualitative and quantitative research and analysis, digital service software development, business intelligence software consulting, and more.
+With technology and human-centered design, automatic record clearance helps reduce barriers imposed on people with criminal records and their families—and is more efficient for states.
+Our services for states are focused on supporting the implementation of automatic record clearance, including evaluation of effective policy, guidance on data infrastructure, technical support for bulk data processing, qualitative and quantitative research and analysis to improve service delivery, digital service software development, business intelligence software consulting, and more.

 At Code for America, we believe that government at all levels can and should work dramatically better than it does today.
-That’s why, with our experience and learnings, we work with state governments to remove these burdens by streamlining and automating the record clearance process.
+That’s why, with our experience and learnings, we work with state governments to remove these burdens and increase life opportunities by supporting states in implementing automatic record clearance from beginning to end.

 Clear My Record